rotimiazeez/tribute-page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello World
+# Tribute Project

-> A basic "Hello world" page that illustrate the use of tools and best practices for future Microverse projects.
+> This project is an upgrade to the hello microverse project, for upgrading HTML and CSS skills.

 Additional description about the project and its features.